DuckDivers/list-backorders-for-woocommerce/readme.txt

 == Screenshots ==

-1. This is the main list view when clicking on the WooCommerce > List Backorders admin menu item.
+1. This is the main list view when clicking on the WooCommerce > Backordered Items admin menu item.
 2. This is the edit order on WooCommerce > Orders > Edit Order.
 You can modify the order item meta by clicking on this pencil.
-3. Once you've accessed the order item meta, use the "META KEY" = "Backordered" and the "META VALUE" = Number of items backordered.
+3. Once you've accessed the order item meta, use the "META KEY" = "Backordered" (or your local translation for "Backordered") based on the official WooCommerce translations, and the "META VALUE" = Number of items backordered.

 == Changelog ==
+= 1.2 =
+Use WooCommerce translations for better localization
+= 1.1.2 =
+Add additional Localization
 = 1.1 =
 Added some localization for "Backordered"
 = 1.0.3 =